 The combination of dry landscape, lack of rain, and the Santa Ana winds made the flames spread quickly.
-Not only did the National Weather Service issue a Red Flag Warning for the fire-prone weather on November 7, the California Department of Forestry and Fire Protection also issued a news release on the same day warning residents of the dangerous weather conditions.
+Not only did the National Weather Service issue a Red Flag Warning for the fire-prone weather on November 7, but the California Department of Forestry and Fire Protection also issued a news release on the same day warning residents of the dangerous weather conditions.

 This report clearly suggests that the Woolsey Fire’s cause is linked to Southern California Edison’s negligence.
 SCE was required to pay attention to weather conditions and maintain electrical infrastructure and nearby vegetation.
 Yet, the company had known for decades that its equipment was outdated and improperly maintained.

 Edison’s negligence has caused millions of dollars of irreparable damage.
 On behalf of the affected residents, PARRIS has filed the first class-action lawsuit against Southern California Edison for its role in the Woolsey Fire’s cause.
 The plaintiffs seek economic and non-economic damages inflicted upon homeowners, renters, and businesses.